-I am an Assistant Teaching Professor in the Department of Mathematics at Rice University.
+I am an Assistant Teaching Professor in the Department of Mathematics at Rice University, and a faculty associate at McMurtry College.
+I am also an MAA Project NExT fellow (Green '23 cohort).
 My pronouns are he/him/his.

 In addition to teaching, I like thinking about algebraic topology.
-Prior to coming to Rice, I was at postdoc in the algebraic topology group at UCLA.
+Prior to coming to Rice, I was at postdoc in the algebraic topology group at UCLA, where my mentor was Mike Hill.

 I received my Ph.D. in 2021 from the University of Texas at Austin, where I was advised by Andrew Blumberg.
 Previously I was an undergraduate at Rutgers University, where I graduated in 2015 with highest honors in mathematics and a minor in cognitive science.